gateio/gateapi-csharp/docs/CollateralLoanApi.md

 # **GetUserTotalAmount**
 > UserTotalAmount GetUserTotalAmount ()

-Query the total borrowing and collateral amount for the user
+Query the total borrowing and collateral amount for the user.

 ### Example
 ```csharp